JuliaSchw/JuliaSchw/README.md

 ### Web Designer and Developer

-🐣 Currently I'm a student at "Neue Fische" and I'm starting with a Web Development Bootcamp to refresh and strenghten my coding skills.
+🐣 Just finished my Web Development Bootcamp with Neue Fische.

 👩‍💻 I already worked in some frontend projects the last 1.5 years.